7 Ways to Fix Windows 11/10 Keeps Freezing Up Randomly

 Tips#1.How to Backup Important Files/Folders/Drives

 To back up the data on your PC, we recommend iBeesoft Dbackup.
 This is the best software that you can trust to effectively and completely backup your data.
 This software is designed to maximize the backup process and the complete protection of your files, disks, partitions, and full operating system.
 It is a reliable, complete, and fast backup tool that enables you to fully backup all data on your PC, including system, hard drive/partition, files, and external drives.
 It also features automatic backup options, which make it easier and highly efficient.

-How to Recover Lost Data in Windows 10 Reinstallation
+Tips#2.
+How to Recover Lost Data in Windows 11/10 Reinstallation

-In case you do not remember to backup your data before performing a system restore or clean install of Windows 10, you don’t have to panic.
+In case you do not remember to backup your data before performing a system restore or clean install of Windows PC, you don’t have to panic.
 You can recover the lost data with a professional data recovery tool.
 For this, we also recommend iBeesoft Data Recovery software as the best software for the recovery process. iBeesoft Data Recovery tool is 100% safe, secure, and very effective for data recovery.
-It completely and efficiently recovers files from partition/hard disk, external hard drive, USB drive, and RAW drive, among others.
+It completely and efficiently recovers files from RAW drive, partition/hard disk, external hard drive, USB drive , among others.

-In this article, we have looked at how to fix Windows 10 keeps freezing issues.
+In this article, we have looked at how to fix Windows 11/10 keeps freezing issues.
 You should try the methods one after the other to fix the issue.
 If your final option is to perform a system restore, make sure you backup the data before you start with iBeesoft Dbackup.
-You can also use iBeesoft data recovery software to recover any lost data that may happen after the process.
+You can also use iBeesoft data recovery software for Windows 11 and Windows 10 to get back any lost data that may happen after the process.